iamvkm/portfolio/content/posts/first.md

 ## Final Note

 I am in no way in contract with owners of these Apps & Websites.
 These are my own researches which I've listed to help you save your money and become a little Tech Savy!
-Enjoy! :innocent:
+Enjoy!

 Let me know your thoughts in comment section below!